-The estate or trust, as a pass-through entity, must pay or withhold tax on behalf of each nonresident individual beneficiary and each resident or nonresident business beneficiary (collectively referred to as pass-through entity taxpayers) unless a withholding waiver request is made (see below).
+The estate or trust, as a pass-through entity, must pay or withhold tax on behalf of each nonresident individual beneficiary, each resident or nonresident business beneficiary, and each resident or nonresident trust or estate beneficiary (collectively referred to a pass-through entity taxpayers) unless a withholding waiver request is made (see below).
 The estate or trust is not required to withhold Utah tax on a beneficiary if:

-- the beneficiary is exempt from taxation under UC §59-7-102(1)(a) or §59-10-104.1; - this estate or trust is a plan under IRC Sections 401, 408 or 457 and is not required to file a return under UC Chapter 7; or - this estate or trust is a publicly traded partnership as defined under UC §59-10-1403.2(1)(b)(iv).
+- the beneficiary is exempt from taxation under UC §59-7-102(1)(a) or §59-10-104.1; - this estate or trust is a plan under IRC Sections 401, 408 or 457 and is not required to file a return under UC Chapter 7: or - this estate or trust is a publicly traded partnership as defined under UC §59-10-1403.2(1)(b)(iv).